yoshiomura/multi-vms-devtest-labs/README.md

-# Deploy Multiple VMs on DevTest from Azure DevOps Pipelines
+# Deploy Application to DevTest Labs Multiple VMs from Azure DevOps Pipelines
 Template for DevTest Labs using DevOps artifacts for deploying apps to Multiple VMs in Labs.

 ## Prerequisites